nishita-ds/Sentiment-analysis-using-Naive-bayes/README.md

 # Sentiment-analysis-using-Naive-bayes
 This project performs sentiment analysis on the IMDb Movie Reviews dataset using three different Naive Bayes classifiers:bernoulli ,multinomial, gaussian to achieve maximum accuracy score.
+## Dataset from kaggle - IMDB Dataset of 50K Movie Reviews